East Flatbush, Brooklyn: Schools

 The neighborhood was the home of the former General George W. Wingate and Gov. Samuel J. Tilden High Schools.

 Libraries

 The Brooklyn Public Library (BPL) has two branches in East Flatbush.
 The Rugby branch is located at 1000 Utica Avenue and opened in 1957.
-It was closed for renovations in mid-2018.
+It was closed for renovations in 2017 and reopened in 2021.

 The East Flatbush Library is located at 9612 Church Avenue, between East 96th Street and Rockaway Parkway, and was opened in 1945.
-In September 2018, this library was also closed for renovations.
+In September 2018, this library was also closed for renovations; it reopened in June 2023.

 Notable places

 In summer 2006, the New York City Department of Transportation co-named a portion of Church Avenue from Remsen Avenue to East 98th Street in East Flatbush as "Bob Marley Boulevard".

 The former Congregation Beth Israel, now known as Mt.
 Zion Church of God 7th Day, was listed on the National Register of Historic Places in 2009.

 Notable people

 Notable current and former residents of East Flatbush include: